Search

 The Maternal Child and Health Bureau (MCHB) awarded CRT a grant to develop a training and technical assistance program for Community Health Centers and Maternal and Child Health sites that would impact clinical practice in three areas: prevention, identification, and referral to treatment.
 We worked with clinics throughout the nation to guide clinicians in the screening of pregnant women for potential use of substances and children for evidence of Fetal Alcohol Spectrum Disorders (FASDs).
 All clinic personnel were trained to communicate the message that there is no safe amount of alcohol to drink during pregnancy and to use educational materials to promote healthy pregnancies free of alcohol use.

-Evaluation Team
+Project Team

 Ira Chasnoff, M.D.